-Currently there is no way to prevent dementia, but by leading a healthy lifestyle you may be able to reduce your risk factors.
+Currently there is no way to prevent dementia, but depending on your individual circumstances, you may be able to reduce your risk factors.
 Things such as being physically active, following a healthy diet, challenging your brain mentally and being social are all simple things that may lower your risk.

 You don’t have to spend lots of money on “brain training games” either.
 Even activities such as finding something challenging and interesting to learn (such as a new language or skill) can help to keep your brain active.

-Maintaining an active social life is also beneficial to your overall brain health.
+Maintaining an active social life may also be beneficial to your overall brain health.
 Humans much prefer to socialise rather than be isolated, and activities such as catching up with friends or playing team sports all help contribute to positive mental health.